MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

     /// Async function for getting the actual image data of the favicon.
     /// If the `imageStream` is null, the `HRESULT` will be `E_POINTER`, otherwise
     /// it is `S_OK`.
-    /// The image is copied to the `imageStream` object and when complete,
+    /// The image is copied to the `imageStream` object and when complete.
+If
-    /// it will execute the `eventHandler` if it was set.
+    /// there is no image then no data would be copied into the imageStream.
+    /// In either scenario the `eventHandler` is executed at the end of the operation.
     HRESULT GetFavicon(
         [in] COREWEBVIEW2_FAVICON_IMAGE_FORMAT format,
         [in] IStream* imageStream,